How To Deal With Overstimulation

 Table of Contents

 Do you ever feel overwhelmed by what is happening around you?
 Maybe you feel uneasy because of bright lights in a room, the sound of multiple people talking, or music coming from an overhead speaker— and the only way to feel relief is to remove yourself from the situation.
-If this experience sounds familiar to you, you may be someone who is experiencing sensory overload, also known as overstimulation.
+If this experience sounds familiar to you, you may be experiencing sensory overload, also known as overstimulation.

 For certain people, overstimulation can interfere with their ability to function on a daily basis.
 In fact, several mental health conditions can affect how a person receives and processes sensory information, leading to an increase in the frequency and severity of symptoms related to sensory overload.
 Learn more about the relationship between mental health and overstimulation and how to address the challenges that come with overstimulation here.